C. Peter R. Gossels: Legal career

 He was admitted to the Massachusetts Bar in 1955, the U.S. District Court, District of Massachusetts in 1957, the U.S. Court of Appeals, First Circuit in 1957, and the Supreme Court of the United States in 1965.
 Gossels first law firm position was with Sullivan and Worcester as a trial lawyer.
 In 1965, Gossels became a partner in the firm of Zelman, Gossels and Alexander.
 Gossels served as Chair of the Section on International Legal Practice of the Boston Bar Association between 1962 and 1967.
 In that capacity, he organized and produced The New England Conference on Legal Problems of Doing Business Abroad, which attracted large audiences each year.
 In 1970, he worked with Michael Dukakis, soon-to-be Governor of Massachusetts, to create and enact the first system of no-fault automobile insurance protection in the United States.
 Gossels joined the Boston law firm of Weston Patrick in 1972.

 He co-authored the report of the Boston Bar Association Work Group on cost and time efficiencies in the Massachusetts courts in 2005.
-Gossels has published articles in the Boston Bar Journal and Massachusetts Lawyers Weekly.
+Gossels published articles in the Boston Bar Journal and Massachusetts Lawyers Weekly.

 Gossels served as Chair of the Fee Disputes Committee of the Boston Bar Association from 2000 to 2010, and as a hearing officer for the Massachusetts Board of Bar Overseers from 2006 to 2012.
-He has earned the highest “A.V.” rating from the publishers of the Martindale Hubbell Law Directory.
+He earned the highest “A.V.” rating from the publishers of the Martindale Hubbell Law Directory.